AsadArmanKhan/I-Shop/backend/README.md

 - `GET /api/order/:id` - Get order details
 - `PUT /api/order/:id` - Update order status (admin only)
 - `DELETE /api/order/:id` - Cancel order

+## Authentication
+- JWT-based authentication for users and admins
+- Middleware for route protection

+## Database
+- MongoDB (see `dump/Ishop/` for BSON dumps)

 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request.